cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 -----------------

 Tests are written using the pytest_ testing framework.
-Learn more about it in the section :ref:`Testing with pytest`.
+Learn more about it in the section :ref:`The test suite`.

 Run the test suite using the Nox session ``tests``: